Cisco Houston: Post–World War II

 After the war, Houston returned to New York and performed with the Almanac Singers, a left-wing folk group that often included Pete Seeger, Lee Hays, Millard Lampell, and Woody Guthrie, among others.
 During those years following the war, Houston engaged in acting, music, and traveling, sometimes recording.
 In 1944 Houston, along with Woody Guthrie and Sonny Terry, had taken part in recording sessions at the studio of Moses Asch.
 Four years later, Asch founded the label Folkways, with Houston performing on two of the first LPs issued by the new company.

 Houston appeared in the Broadway theatre play The Cradle Will Rock in 1948 and, in 1954, began hosting the Gil Houston radio show.
 The show was quickly cancelled, which led to some suspicion of blacklisting because of Houston's left-wing views.

 Throughout the 1950s, Houston performed regularly at clubs, churches, and colleges.
 He recorded for various labels, including Folkways, Stinson, Disc, Coral, Decca and Vanguard, and was a guest on numerous radio and television programs.

-Houston toured India in 1959 under the sponsorship of the State Department with Sonny Terry, Brownie McGhee, and Marilyn Childs.
+Houston toured India in 1959 under the sponsorship of the State Department with Sonny Terry, Brownie McGhee, and Marilyn Child.
 In 1960, he hosted the television special, Folk Sound U.S.A. on CBS, and appeared later that year at the Newport Folk Festival.
 His recordings for Vanguard began with the album The Cisco Special, followed by a collection of Woody Guthrie songs.